What Is Earth's Axial Tilt or Obliquity?

-Ever since the impact around 4.5 billion years ago, Earth has been orbiting the Sun at a slant.
+Ever since this impact, Earth has been orbiting the Sun at a slant.
 This slant is the axial tilt, also called obliquity.

 Earth's obliquity angle is measured from the imaginary line that runs perpendicular to another imaginary line; Earth's ecliptic plane or orbital plane (see illustration).